opendatacube/datacube-ows/docs/installation.rst

 Update_range natively
 ---------------------

-Refer to the `database documentation <https://datacube-ows.readthedocs.io/en/latest/database.html>`_ documentation for information on how to setup and maintain a Datacube OWS database.
+Refer to the :doc:`database documentation <database>` documentation for information on how to setup and maintain a Datacube OWS database.

 From sources ( within Docker )